 (4) Long-run positional averages.
 Positional averages will be calculated based on offensive performance by position across all seasons for which Player won-lost records have been calculated.

-In the past, I have chose option (2).
+In the past, I have chosen option (2).
 In discussions - mostly online - this choice is somewhat controversial.
 I want to be open-minded about issues of opinion - as one's choice of positional average is - while trying to maximize the acceptance of the objective core of Player won-lost records - the wins and the losses.
 Hence, I have decided to allow users to choose their own positional averages.
 I don't want anybody to reject Player won-lost records because of my choice of positional average and I don't want debates about positional averages to get in the way of understanding the "objective truths" that Player won-lost records reveal via player wins and player losses.

 On any page for which positional averages are presented or used in the underlying calculations, there will be boxes in which the user can enter any numbers desired associated with the four positional average options described above.
 Positional averages will then be calculated as a weighted average of the choices based on the numbers entered.